jaredbwasserman/openfda-converter/README.md

 ## Generating Keys

-1. Go to `com.jaredbwasserman.openfda.generate.EndpointDatasetKeysGeneratorTest`
+1. Supply a value for the `KEYS_GENERATOR_PATH` environment variable
-2. Supply a value for `destinationDirectoryPathString`
+2. Go to `com.jaredbwasserman.openfda.generate.EndpointDatasetKeysGeneratorTest`
 3. Run `testEndpointDatasetKeysGenerator`
 4. Move the generated files into the `com.jaredbwasserman.openfda.model.generated` package